davidsidlinger/davidsidlinger.github.com/resume.md

 We were incredibly effective.
 Some of the accomplishments of my last few years:

-* Enhanced and maintained a physician practice management system (PPMS) that supports over five hundred physician practices.
-This system is responsible for the scheduling of patient visits, the billing of claims related to those visits, and all the back-office work needed to ensure those claims are paid.
+* Enhanced and maintained a physician practice management system (PPMS) that supported over five hundred physician practices.
+The system was responsible for scheduling of patient visits, billing of claims related to those visits, and the back-office work needed to ensure those claims are paid.
-  There are over ??? users working in ??? practices.
-The system was used to file ??? claims — for a total amount of ??? — last year alone.
-The team has delivered enhancements to this system monthly for over a year.
-It is the largest centralized practice management software installation in existence.
+  The system was used to file over ten million dollars in claims monthly.
+  The team delivered enhancements to this system monthly for over a year.
+It was the largest centralized practice management software installation in existence.
 * Designed and developed multiple interfaces and applications in orbit of a new practice management system purchased by HCA.
-This system presents unique challenges, as the vendor is often not able or willing to provide the information needed to effectively work with PPMS data.
-The interfaces include an upload of accounting data to the general ledger, an extract of patient visit statistics, and an extract of patient account information used for delinquent payment collections.
-The applications include a utility used to replicate “master” information between multiple PPMS installations and a suite of tools used to process and post payments from insurance companies.
+This system presented unique challenges, as the vendor was often not able or willing to provide the information needed to effectively work with PPMS data.
+The interfaces included an upload of accounting data to the general ledger, an extract of patient visit statistics, and an extract of patient account information used for delinquent payment collections.
+The applications included a utility used to replicate “master” information between multiple PPMS installations and a suite of tools used to process and post payments from insurance companies.
-  All of these products are critical to the daily operations of the outpatient group.
+  All of these products were critical to the daily operations of the outpatient group.
-* Designed and developed a system used to continue practice operations, if and when the replacement practice management system is offline.
-Understandably, this software has stringent availability and security constraints.
-It must be available at all times, and patient information must remain protected until needed.
-It has been called into service many times during the rollout of the new PPMS.
-Work in the practice proceeds, regardless of downtime or performance degradation.
+* Designed and developed a system used to continue practice operations, if and when the replacement practice management system was offline.
+This software had stringent availability and security constraints.
+It had to be available at all times, and patient information had to remain protected until needed.
+  It was called into service many times during the rollout of the new PPMS.
+  Work in the practice proceeded, regardless of downtime or performance degradation.
-* Designed and developed a system used by physician recruiters to capture information about job opportunities while in the field and sync the details to the primary application used by this department.
-Prior to this software, printed forms were used, which caused delays and errors associated with keying the information into the primary application days or weeks later.
-  The timely availability of job information is critical to recruiters.
-The application uses local storage, which allows the recruiters to work disconnected from the corporate network and sync with a centralized server when connected.
+* Designed and developed a system used by physician recruiters to capture information about job opportunities while in the field and sync the details to a CMS system.
+Prior to this software, printed forms were used, causing delays and errors associated with keying the information into the primary application days or weeks later.
+Timely availability of job information is critical to recruiters.
+The application used local storage, which allowed the recruiters to work disconnected from the corporate network and sync with a centralized server when connected.
 * Designed and developed a system used to track the progress of opening or acquiring new physician practices.
 This was a replacement for an existing system that failed to meet performance and functional expectations.
 The new